Mirror Descent-Ascent for mean-field min-max problems: Proofs of additional results

 \section{Proofs of additional results}

 In this section, we present the proofs of the additional results of the paper.
-We start with the proofs of Lemma \ref{lemma:tau2-bound-primal} and Lemma \ref{lemma:Bregman-prox-ineq}, which play a key role in proving the main results.
-Then we continue with the proofs of some auxiliary results.
+We start with examples of functions $h$ and the corresponding sets $\mathcal{E}$ such that Assumption \ref{assumption:assump-h} is satisfied.
+We continue with the proofs of Lemmas \ref{lemma:tau2-bound-primal}, \ref{lem:boundedness-from-flat-derivatives} and \ref{lemma:Bregman-prox-ineq}, which play a key role in proving the main results.
+Finally, we prove some auxiliary results.